Margarita Morozova

-Margarita Kirillovna Morozova (née Ma′montova; Маргари′та Кири′лловна Моро′зова, November 3 [o.s.
+Margarita Kirillovna Morozova (née Mamontova; November 3 [o.s.
 October 22], 1873, – October 3, 1958) was a prominent Russian philanthropist, patron of arts, publisher, editor and memoirist.
 She was a co-founder of the Moscow-based Religious and Philosophical Society (1905–1918) and the director of the Russian Musical Society.
 She was the wife of art critic and collector Mikhail Morozov, and a socialite whose portraits were painted by Valentin Serov and Nikolai Bodarevsky, among others.

 Biography

 19th century

 Margarita Kirillovna Mamontova was born at Pokrovka Street in Moscow, into a well-established merchant's family.
 Her father Kirill Nikolayevich inherited a vast fortune but proved incapable of making good use of it.
 Having squandered all of his money and most of the family's property, he shot himself, leaving his wife Margarita Ottovna (née Loewenstein) with two young daughters and without any means.
 She survived by doing needlework and later launched her own dress-making courses and a sewing factory.

 At the age of thirteen Margarita joined the Petropavlovskaya gymnasium.
 Soon, along with her sister Elena, she established contacts with her late father's relatives, notably Pavel Tretyakov, the Tretyakovskaya Gallery founder, who introduced them to the world of fine arts.
 In the late 1880s Margarita became fond of both drama and opera, relishing the best of Italian masters in the private opera house owned by her uncle Savva Mamontov.
 A frequent guest in the house of the latter's brother, publisher Anatoly Mamontov, she met there Valentin Serov, Mikhail Vrubel, Ilya Ostroukhov and Alexey Korovin, among others.
 On 10 November 1891, Margarita married 21-year-old Mikhail Morozov, heir to the famous merchants' dynasty.
 Later into the decade Margarita started to collect art.